How To Catch Market Reversals with the Double Top and Double Bottom Pattern

 CHF Index 4H Chart

-Catching market tops and bottoms in instruments with chart gaps is more challenging.
-Hence, pros only study them during inter-market analysis.
+Trading the double top and double bottom pattern in instruments with chart gaps is more challenging.
+Hence, pros study them carefully during inter-market analysis.

 CHF Index 4H Chart